top of page

 BILINGUAL READERS

 This supplemental programme equips learners who speak Jamaican Creole (JC), but are learning to read in Jamaican English (JE), with the skills needed to detect the differences between the two languages using contrastive analysis (CA).
-Because JE and JC are closely related, without explicit instruction, learners may not notice, for example, the difference between JC dat vs JE that, or JC av vs JE of.
-Additionally, they may find it hard to understand grammatical structures in JE that are expressed differently in JC.
-A lack of awareness of such differences will interfere with both accurate decoding and comprehension.
+Because JC and JE are closely related, without explicit instruction, learners may find it difficult to distinguish features of one language from those of the other.
+A lack of awareness of these language differences will interfere with both accurate decoding and comprehension.

 Programme content includes: